TIMELINE-Chronology of Obama healthcare law legal battle

-WASHINGTON, March 23 (Reuters) - The Supreme Court will hear arguments next Monday to Wednesday over the fate of President Barack Obama’s healthcare law, a battle with legal, political and financial implications for the U.S. healthcare system’s biggest overhaul in nearly 50 years.
+WASHINGTON, March 13 (Reuters) - The Supreme Court will hear arguments on March 26-28 over the fate of President Barack Obama’s healthcare law, a battle with legal, political and financial implications for the U.S. healthcare system’s biggest overhaul in nearly 50 years.

 The heart of the arguments will turn on whether Congress exceeded its powers in requiring that Americans obtain insurance by 2014 or pay a penalty, the centerpiece provision in the law revamping the healthcare market, which accounts for nearly 18 percent of the nation’s economy.